catenax-ng/product-lab-ssi/cx-ssi-lib/docs/README.md

 ## Installation

-To install and use the lib, you have two options: building from source or using the pre-built package from Maven Central Repository.
+To install and use the lib, you have two options: building from source or using the pre-built package from Maven Github Repository.

 ### Build from Source